prahladyeri/prahladyeri.github.io/_posts/2013-12-01-how-to-create-android-dialogs-in-a-reusable-manner.md

 ---
 layout: post
-title: "How to create android dialogs in a reusable manner"
+title: How to create android dialogs in a reusable manner
 tags: android how-to java
 ---